Secure Your Network: A Comprehensive Guide to Installing OpenVPN on Rocky Linux 8

 sudo systemctl enable openvpn-server@server

-command ensures the VPN service will start automatically when the server boots.
+The enable command ensures the VPN service will start automatically when the server boots.
 Verify that it is running correctly:

 sudo systemctl status openvpn-server@server